eslint/rfcs/designs/2025-define-plugin/README.md

 - `plugins`: an object keying `meta.name` to the plugin object
 - `rules`: setting severities for rules whose `meta.docs?.recommended` is one of the following values:
   - `true`: set to `"error"`
-  - any valid rule severity: that severity
+  - any valid rule severity/options: that severity/options

 For example, given this plugin with two rules: